 Koenig Specials became one of the first tuning houses to specialise in expensive exotic cars.
 They, along with others such as such as Brabus and Gemballa represented an era of independent German tuning houses of the 1980’s that began to replace traditional coachbuilders of the previous generations.
 Some of Koenig’s most notable work was the creation of a twin turbo Testarossa which produced up to 1000 hp.

-This 1989 Ferrari 328 GTS was delivered new in the UK and is understood to have been originally blue.
+This 1989 Ferrari 328 GTS was delivered new to Alex Chan Hong Sing in Hong Kong through Italian Motors Ltd. It is understood to have been originally blue.
 It is documented in Matthias Urban’s book – Ferrari Serial Numbers as GTS 89 Blue RHD UK . . .
 288 GTO conversion red/tan.
-It is further understood the car was sent to Koenig Specials when new.
+Koenig Specials has confirmed this is a genuine Koenig conversion.

 The car was advertised for sale in February 2016 and at that time it was registered in NSW as CDA04K.
 The advert stated that car had recently been repainted by a professional restoration shop and the seats had been retrimmed.